-Of all the tasks that trustees are faced with during a trust administration, filing tax returns is one of the most important.
+Of all the tasks that trustees are faced with during a trust administration, filing an income tax return for a trust is one of the most important.
 The Internal Revenue Service (IRS) imposes interest and penalties when these returns are not properly filed.
 Trustees who act negligently with regard to these tax matters may subject themselves to scrutiny and possible liability.

-When a trustee fails to file a trust income tax return as required by the IRS, various interest and penalties may be imposed.
+When a trustee fails to file an income tax return for a trust as required by the IRS, various interest and penalties may be imposed.
 Interest may be charged on the following:

 - Unpaid taxes on the date such taxes are due